gregzem/aibolit/README.md

 aibolit
 =======

-Free malware and antivirus scanner for websites and ISP
+Free malware and virus scanner for websites and ISP